jtmenchaca/quickcompare/README.md

   )
 ```

-## Save your results to Excel
+## Save your results to an Excel file

+Nearly every abstract/poster/publication will need fine-tuning of
+results table prior to truly being “publication-ready”.
+As a first step
+along that path, you can use `quickcompare` to neatly translate your
-Neatly translate your formatted results to an XLSX file with the helper
+formatted results into an XLSX file with `save_comparison_to_xlsx()`.
-function `save_comparison_to_xlsx`.

 ``` r
 penguins_data |>